Finite-size correlation behavior near a critical point: a simple metric for monitoring the state of a neural network

-\emph{Metric based on finite-size scaling of correlations}- Following previous work \cite{BoxScaling}, we computed the connected correlation function on a window of size $W$, as the correlation of the fluctuations of the neuronal activity, with respect to it's \emph{instantaneous spatial average} \cite{FraimanChialvo2012,tang,tang2,cavagna2014,Haimovici2013,flocks,tiago2020,BoxScaling,MarianiCorrLength}:
+\emph{Metric based on finite-size scaling of correlations}- Following previous work \cite{BoxScaling}, we computed the connected correlation function on a window of size $W$, as the correlation of the fluctuations of the neuronal activity, with respect to it's \emph{instantaneous spatial average} \cite{cavagna2010,FraimanChialvo2012,tang,tang2,cavagna2014,Haimovici2013,flocks,tiago2020,BoxScaling,grigera,MarianiCorrLength}:

-where $\delta(r-r_{ij})$ is a smoothed Dirac $\delta$ function selecting pairs of neuron states at a distance $r$ (in practice, we have computed $C_W(r)$ for integer values of $r$, averaging all points at distances $(r-0.5,r+0.5]$); $r_{ij}$ is the Euclidean distance from the site $i$ to site $j$; $\delta v_i$ is the value of the signal $v_i$ of site $i$ at time $t$, after subtracting the the \emph{instantaneous spatial average} of signals $V(t)= (1/N)\sum_i^N v_i(t)$, i.e., $\delta v_i(t)=v_i(t)-V(t)$; and ${1 \over c_0}$ is a normalization factor to ensure that $C_W(r=0)=1$.
-We consider that $v_i=1$ if neuron $i$ is in the active ($ {S}_i=1$) or refractory ($ {S}_i=2$) state and $v_i=0$ otherwise.
-We compute Eq. \ref{eq_box} once every 20 time steps (i.e., we take information for 4750 time steps for each network), and then average the result over different time steps and different networks.
-An estimate of the correlation length can be calculated from Eq. \ref{eq_box} as $r_0$, the first zero crossing of the function (i.e., $C_W(r_0)=0$).
-We stress that the implementation of $r_0$ considers averages of \emph{instantaneous} correlations computed inside a window.
+where $\delta(r-r_{ij})$ is a smoothed Dirac $\delta$ function selecting pairs of neuron states at a distance $r$ (in practice, we have computed $C_W(r)$ for integer values of $r$, averaging all points at distances $(r-0.5,r+0.5]$); $r_{ij}$ is the Euclidean distance from the site $i$ to site $j$; $\delta v_i$ is the value of the signal $v_i$ of site $i$ at time $t$, after subtracting the \emph{instantaneous spatial average} of signals $V(t)= (1/N)\sum_i^N v_i(t)$, i.e., $\delta v_i(t)=v_i(t)-V(t)$; and ${1 \over c_0}$ is a normalization factor to ensure that $C_W(r=0)=1$.
+We consider that $v_i=1$ if neuron $i$ is in the active ($ {S}_i=1$) or refractory ($ {S}_i=2$) state and $v_i=0$ otherwise. {Although $C_W(r)$ can be computed on a single snapshot (in contrast with $F(s)$), to improve statistics, we average the result over several time steps.} We compute Eq. \ref{eq_box} once every 20 time steps (i.e., we take information for 4750 \cite{Comment4750} time steps for each network), and then average the result over different time steps and different networks.
+An estimate of the correlation length can be calculated from Eq. \ref{eq_box} as $r_0$, the first zero crossing of the function (i.e., $C_W(r_0)=0$). {An example of $C_W(r)$, for different values of $W$, is shown in Fig. \ref{Fig1}d, while $r_0$ as a function of $W$, is shown in Fig. \ref{Fig1}e.} We remark that the implementation of $r_0$ estimates correlations computed inside a window, after subtracting the \emph{instantaneous} spatial average.
+This differs from the frequently considered connected correlation function, computed from the fluctuations of each variable with respect to their time average (although, for systems in equilibrium thermodynamics, they are equivalent \cite{flocks}).
+This characteristic makes $C_W(r)$ in Eq. \ref{eq_box}, immune to global trends and hidden confounders as discussed elsewhere \cite{BoxScaling,grigera}.

 We measure $C_W(r)$ for several values of $W$, ranging from $W_{min}$ to $W_{max}$.
 For equilibrium thermodynamic systems, the behavior of $r_0$ as a function of $W$, for fixed $L$, is known in the limiting cases: $r_0\propto W$ for $W\ll L\ll \xi$ at criticality, while $r_0\propto \xi \log(W/\xi)$ for $\xi\ll W_{min}$, where $\xi$ is the standard correlation length, see \cite{flocks,BoxScaling}.